Razorblade16/metaverse-id/readme.txt

 == Installation ==

+1. Ensure your server is using PHP5, this plugin does not support PHP4.
 1. Upload the `metaverse-id` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress